Alan-Tyler/manager-README/README.md

 I like clean, self-documenting code, clean logs, clean exceptions, no broken windows.
 I might come across as a bit obsessed with this from time to time.

+I believe strongly in the principles set out in The Toyota Way - if you haven't heard of this then do look it up; it's very interesting and while based on (automotive) manufacturing, the principles are directly transferrable and applicable to software engineering

 ## And finally
 I am interested in continually iterating and fine-tuning these beliefs.
 Constructive feedback is always welcome.
 Likewise, if you see a discrepancy between this and my behaviour, please tell me.